Skip to main content

 Golf

 Méribel has an 18-hole course along the wooded slopes beneath the Dent de Burgin.
 It has a large 1100 m2 putting green, a chipping green, a bunker and a 40 station practice range.
-You can hire a buggy, electric trolley and manual trolley.
+You can hire a buggy, electric trolley and a manual trolley.

 Mini-golf

 There is a 12-hole crazy golf course in the centre of Méribel-Mottaret.
-One round, with all equipment included, costs around €4.
+When you play a round, all the equipment is included.

 Horse Riding